-Sometimes you have to give ignorance a pass — you’re assuming that participants in Secret Santa know the rules, but that’s not necessarily the case.
+To help your office put the cheer back into this holiday celebration, we asked HR expert Terry Petracca how to ensure your office Secret Santa goes off without a hitch, and of course, what to do when you get paired with a, er, Richard.
+“Sometimes you have to give ignorance a pass ,” Petracca suggests.
+“You’re assuming that participants in Secret Santa know the rules, but that’s not necessarily the case.
 If you don’t have these rules written down and handed out, anecdotes and storytelling tends to inform how Secret Santa proceeds in your office.
-Similarly, some people conflate Secret Santa with White Elephant exchanges, where uber tackiness is the zenith of gift giving.
+Similarly, some people conflate Secret Santa with White Elephant exchanges, where uber tackiness is the zenith of gift giving.”

-- Secret Santa: Draw a name and buy a gift for that person without revealing your name until you’re told to do so.
+- Secret Santa: “Draw a name and buy a gift for that person without revealing your name until you’re told to do so,” Petracca explains.

-- Yankee Swap: Bring a nice gift, draw a number and pick and/or steal a gift.
-You may or may not reveal what you brought to the party.
+- Yankee Swap: “Bring a nice gift,” Petracca says, “draw a number and pick and/or steal a gift.
+You may or may not reveal what you brought to the party.”

-- White Elephant: Bring a totally tasteless gift, draw a number and pick and/or steal a gift.
-You may be too embarrassed to reveal what you brought to the party.
+- White Elephant: “Bring a totally tasteless gift, draw a number and pick and/or steal a gift,” says Petracca.
+“You may be too embarrassed to reveal what you brought to the party.”

-Next, set the ground rules — voluntary participation; spending limits; absolutely verboten gifts such as undergarments, sex toys and other patently offensive items that have the potential to trigger a #metoo response.
-There are websites that can manage the entire process (e.g., Elfster, Secret Santa, Sneaky Santa).
+Once everyone knows exactly which gift exchange your office is hosting, confirm the rules, communicate with each other and consider using technology to keep things running smoothly.
+“Set the ground rules — voluntary participation; spending limits; absolutely verboten gifts such as undergarments, sex toys and other patently offensive items that have the potential to trigger a #metoo response,” says Petracca.
+“There are websites that can manage the entire process (e.g., Elfster, Secret Santa, Sneaky Santa).
 Also, remember that not everyone celebrates Christmas, so the whole Secret Santa theme can offend.
-As such, consider renaming the holiday event to a more generic title a la December Delight.
+As such, consider renaming the holiday event to a more generic title, a la December Delight.”

-As to your last question, when you pull the name of your least favorite person for the holiday gift exchange, don’t get mad.
+As for what to do about your version of my Richard, Petracca says, “When you pull the name of your least favorite person for the holiday gift exchange, don’t get mad.
 While there’s advice online for passive-aggressive gift giving, I say just go to the nearest coffee shop and get a $5 gift card.
-Nothing screams, “I didn’t want to spend any time thinking of you” like a generic gift card.
+Nothing screams, ‘I didn’t want to spend any time thinking of you’ like a generic gift card.”